Failure led Jim Crace to Man Booker nomination for 'last' novel

 SELF-INFLICTED WOUND

-Some say the plot could be a metaphor for changes announced by the Man Booker's organisers last month.
+Some say the plot could be a metaphor for changes announced by the Man Booker's organizers last month.

 From 2014, authors from any country can compete for the award, forever skewing the landscape of a prize that was previously only open to citizens of the United Kingdom, the Commonwealth or Ireland since its launch in 1969.